LastAncientOne/Stock_Analysis_For_Quant/README.md

 ### What is options?
 #### Options is a contract to buy or sell a specific financial product known as the option's underlying instrument or underlying interest.
 Also, options are contracts that gives the owner, the holder, the right, but not the obligation, to buy or sell an underlying asset or instrument at a specified strike price prior to or on a specified date, depending on the form of the option.
 Options is a high risk investment.

+### What is Exchange Traded Funds (ETF)?
+#### Exchange Traded Funds (ETF) is a type of investment fund and exchange-traded product.
+ETFs are traded on stock exchanges.
+Also, they are similar in many ways to mutual funds, except that ETFs are bought and sold throughout the day on stock exchanges.

 ### What is Bond?
 #### Bond is a fixed income instrument that represents a loan made by an investor to a brower such as corporate or governmental.
 Owner of bonds are the debt holders, or creditors of the issuer.
 Bonds are tax-free, secured, redeemable and non-convertible in nature.